Magnetic resonance

 Who we are - What we do

-The GDCh Division of Magnetic Resonance (FGMR) has approx. 520 members and has been promoting scientific and technical progress in magnetic resonance since it was founded on September 12, 1978 in Ettal Abbey, represents the interests of the members and communicates the importance of the method for science, Research and Development.
+The GDCh Division of Magnetic Resonance (FGMR) has over 500 members and, since its founding on September 12, 1978, at Ettal Monastery, has promoted the scientific and technical progress of magnetic resonance, represents the interests of its members, and communicates the importance of the method for science, research, and development.

-The FGMR brings together everyone interested in magnetic resonance methodology from science, practice and theory, from universities, industry and research institutes.
-Due to the interdisciplinary character of the method, the extensive network extends over the subject areas of chemistry, physics, biology, life sciences, medicine, food chemistry and technology as well as polymer and materials science.
-The methodology includes
+The FGMR brings together all those interested in magnetic resonance methodology from science, practice, and theory, from universities, industry, and research institutes.
+Due to the interdisciplinary nature of the method, the widely branched network extends across the fields of chemistry, physics, biology, life sciences, medicine, food chemistry and technology, as well as polymer and materials science.
+The methodology encompasses

 • in their classic classification: EPR, MRI and NMR,